-- Message passing machines have an architecture that corresponds to the message-passing programming paradigm. - Message passing machines can range from - Clusters of PC's with a commodity switch. - Clouds: lots of computers with a general purpose network. - Super-computers: lots of compute nodes tightly connected with high-performance interconnect. - Many network topologies have been proposed: - Easy to have the machine become "all wire". - Performance and cost are often dominated by network bandwidth and latency. - Peta-flops or other instruction counting measures are an indirect measure of performance. - Implications for programmers - Location matters - Communication costs of algorithms is very important - Heterogeneous computing is likely in your future.
+- Message passing machines have an architecture that corresponds to the message-passing programming paradigm. - Message passing machines can range from - Clusters of PC's with a commodity switch. - Clouds: lots of computers with a general purpose network. - Super-computers: lots of compute nodes tightly connected with high-performance interconnect. - Many network topologies have been proposed: - Performance and cost are often dominated by network bandwidth and latency. - The network can be more expensive than the CPUs. - Peta-flops or other instruction counting measures are an indirect measure of performance. - Implications for programmers - Location matters - Communication costs of algorithms is very important - Heterogeneous computing is likely in your future.